Essomia/geojuji/docs/local-environment.md

     ```

 :memo: Now, when you go to `http://project1.domain.local`, you can see the sources of your website that you develop under `[DocumentRoot]/develop/project1/` folder.

+## 4. VHosts: Allow PHP on localhost project

+Now we do have our project showing and displaying, but PHP script doesn't works.
+We need to load the related module on our Apache configuration.

+1. Edit `/etc/apache2/httpd.conf`:

+    - Uncommented `LoadModule php7_module libexec/apache2/libphp7.so`.

+1. Restart Apache and test config to be sure everything works:

+    ```bash
+    sudo apachectl restart
+    sudo apachectl configtest # This command should return a 'Syntax OK'
+    ```